0xSpaceShard/starknet-devnet/website/docs/blocks.md

 E.g. assume there are 3 accepted blocks numbered 1, 2 and 3.
 Upon receiving a request to abort blocks starting with block 2, the blocks numbered 2 and 3 are aborted and their transactions reverted.
 The state of network will be as it was in block 1.
 Once a new block is mined, it will be accepted and it will have number 2.

 Aborted blocks can only be queried by block hash.
 Aborting the blocks in forking origin and already aborted blocks is not supported and results in an error.
-Aborting of devnet's genesis block is not supported.
+Aborting of Devnet's genesis block is not supported.

 ```
 POST /abort_blocks